-This methodology is based on the proposition that that humans do not simply adapt to changes in climate, they actively produce it.
-From this follows a novel, resolutely historical, “lived environment” (Taylor 2014:62) approach to understanding monsoonal change in South Asian cities.
-The monsoon will be approached as an agent in the co-production of bio-physical and social space on multiple scales.
-The theoretical and spatial insights and research methods of the environmental humanities and the analytical resources, visualisation techniques and design methodologies of the spatial design disciplines will be used to analyse and recompose these environments.
-This will ground questions of monsoonal change within the dynamic socio-ecological relations through which lived environments are produced.
+The project’s methodology was based on the proposition that that humans do not simply adapt to changes in climate, they actively produce it.
+From this followed a resolutely historical, “lived environment” (Taylor 2014:62) approach to understanding monsoonal change in South Asian cities.
+The monsoon was approached as an agent in the co-production of bio-physical and social space on multiple scales.
+The theoretical and spatial insights and research methods of the environmental humanities and the analytical resources, visualisation techniques and design methodologies of the spatial design disciplines were used to analyze these environments, grounding questions of monsoonal change within the dynamic socio-ecological relations through which lived environments are produced.

 - Ansari, J. (2009).
 “Revisiting Urban planning in South Asia.”
 Revisiting Urban Planning: Global Report on Human Settlements 2009. http://www.unhabitat.org/grhs/2009.

 - Davis, M. (2001).
 Late Victorian Holocausts: El Niño Famines and the Making of the Third World.
 London: Verso.